Laith-kalfood/gesture-led-control/README.md

-# 🖐️ Gesture-Based LED & Servo Control
+# 🖐️ Gesture-Based LED Control

 ## 📌 Project Description

-This project uses hand gestures to control either the **brightness of an LED** or the **angle of a servo motor** connected to an Arduino.
+This project uses hand gestures to control the **brightness of an LED** connected to an Arduino.

 It reads the **distance between your pinky and thumb**, but only activates when specific fingers are raised on your other hand — ensuring intentional control and avoiding accidental triggers.